benbrastmckie/ModalHistory/README.md

 The seminar will be held in the Stata Building, room `32-D831` at MIT on Mondays from 2-5pm.

-I am always happy to meet after the seminar and to hold office hours by appointment.
+I am always happy to meet after the seminar and to hold office hours by appointment at `32-D962`.

 ### Further Particulars